sarahwalters/qual-tool/README.md

-# facultyaslearners
+# qual-tool
-Understanding faculty as learners -- by reading the stories they tell about teaching.
+A qualitative analysis tool initially designed to facilitate the understanding of faculty as learners -- by reading the stories they tell about teaching.
 (Poststructurally!)

-This is the public writing location for my PhD dissertation in engineering education (Purdue University).
-Uploading all the writing in a way that makes sense to others is... a work in progress.

-Current step: uploading Olin faculty narratives (raw data) with appropriate licensing permissions.
-(Dec.
-1, 2015)
+Intended to support [Mel Chua's PhD dissertation in engineering education](https://github.com/mchua/facultyaslearners) (Purdue University).